kjwtang/climate-teams-mark-jiawen/assignment/climate.md

 by nature: human activities have played a great role.

-All of the above data (CO2, temperature, sea level, glacier volume, ice sheet area) prove that climate change is happening.
-We should try our best to prevent the deterioration of these conditions in order to protect the fragile ecosystems on which we depend.
+All of the above data (CO2, temperature, sea level, glacier volume, ice sheet area) collectively evince that climate change is not only happening, but at a rapid rate and scale.
+Humans should take immediate, necessary actions to protect the nature as well as ourselves from exacerbated climate change issues.